devilyouwei/QuickNode/README.md

 We(Qbyte LLC US) now use QuickNode as a back-end core framework for our projects.
 Our projects work well and stable on this framework but there may be still some unknown vulnerabilities or bugs that need to be found out and fixed.
 We are very happy to share this with all the developers and help you have a simple web framework to create various JSON or plain text APIs.

 QuickNode is based on Node.js and expressJS to handle HTTP requests and responses.

-Based on them, QuickNode uses a better URL mode to handle the HTTP data exchange.
-It just looks like http://localhost:3000/Index/index.
+QuickNode uses a better URL mode(Convention Routing) to handle the HTTP data exchange.
+So in QuickNode, you never config router any more.
+When you want to provide a new API for frontend, the only thing you need to do is creating a class file or add actions in a class file in Controller.

+It looks like 'http://localhost:3000/Index/index'.
 It's easy to understand that first part is domain and port, the second part is the controller and after the controller is the action.
 This URL mode has already been used in many popular MVC frameworks such as ThinkPHP.

-You may come from PHP, JavaEE or Node.js.
-Never mind, you'll find it is similar.

 ## Quick Start